washifu/lanyon/_posts/2016-02-09-Fix_Shadows.md

 > io/src/vlp_grabber.cpp

 ### Next Step:
   * Compile these files.
+[DONE]
   * If too hasslesome, try to make the HDL Grabber compatible with VLP-16.
 [DONE]
   * I am still curious about the other programs, but will leave compiling those as secondary tasks.
+[DONE]

+After troubleshooting the vlp\_viewer from PCL, I have realized that compiling this program outside of the PCL repository leads to many build issues.
+Henceforth I will just make a branch in the PCL repository and make adaptations to the programs and run the programs from the `pcl-trunk/x86\_64/bin` folder.